cicada-lang/inet-cute/README.md

 An implementation of [Interaction Nets](https://en.wikipedia.org/wiki/Interaction_nets) in JavaScript.

+- Use [S-expression](https://en.wikipedia.org/wiki/S-expression) as overall syntax.
-- Using Forth-like postfix stack-based syntax to build Interaction Nets.
+- Use Forth-like postfix stack-based syntax to build Interaction Nets.

 ## Development